guglielmocamporese/useful/ssh.md

 fi
 ```

-Put this second file into the home of the `server1`, and remane it as `.server2`
+Put this second file into the home of the `server1`, and remane it as `.server2`:
-### N-th SSH hop with port as input arg
 ```bash
 #!/bin/bash